John III of Portugal: Luso-Asian relations

 Portuguese traders started negotiating with Japan as early as of 1550 and established a base there in Nagasaki.
-By then, trade with Japan was a Portuguese monopoly under the rule of a Captain.
+By then, trade with Japan was a Portuguese monopoly under the rule of a captain.
 Because the Portuguese established themselves in Macau, Chinese commercial relations and the silver trade with Japan were improved under John III's rule.

 After the voyage of Ferdinand Magellan, the Crown of Castile claimed the recently discovered Maluku Islands.
 In 1524, a conference of experts (cartographers, cosmographers, pilots, etc.) was held to solve the dispute caused by the difficulty of determining the meridian agreed to in the Treaty of Tordesillas.
 The Portuguese delegation sent by John III included names such as António de Azevedo Coutinho, Diogo Lopes de Sequeira, Lopo Homem and Simão Fernandes.
 The dispute was settled in 1529 by the Treaty of Zaragoza, signed by John III and Charles I of Spain.
-The Portuguese paid 350.000 gold ducados to Spain and secured their presence in the islands, which not have been necessary, since Portugal was actually entitled to the islands according to the Treaty of Tordesillas.
+The Portuguese paid 350,000 gold ducados to Spain and secured their presence in the islands, which was not actually necessary, since Portugal was actually entitled to the islands according to the Treaty of Tordesillas.

 In 1553, Leonel de Sousa obtained authorization for the Portuguese to establish themselves in Canton and Macau.
 Macau was later offered to John III as a reward for Portuguese assistance against maritime piracy in the period between 1557 and 1564.
-Malacca, which controlled the eponymous Strait of Malacca, was vital to Portuguese interests in the Far East.
-After an unsuccessful expedition in 1509, Malacca was finally captured by Afonso de Albuquerque, the Portuguese viceroy of India, on 24 August 1511.
-Malacca was later taken by the Dutch in 1641.

-In order to follow its trade routes to the Far East, Portugal depended on the seasonal monsoon winds in the Indian Ocean.
-In winter the prevailing northeasterly monsoon impeded travel to India; in summer the southwest monsoon made departure from India difficult.
-As a result, Portugal decided that it needed permanent bases in India in addition to its ports in Africa, to pass the time while the wind was changing.
-In addition to Goa, they established themselves in Ceylon (in what is now Sri Lanka) through the conquest of several Ceylonese kingdoms in the sixteenth century.
-Portuguese Ceylon remained in Portuguese hands until 1658, when it was seized by the Dutch after an epic siege.